ucb-sejits/ctree-tutorial/1-introduction_to_specializers.rst

 code generated for the integer type and for the float type.

 In fact we can compare the time using different python implementations and with a pure C implementation.
-The different test cases can be found in `<examples/fib_compare/>`_.
+The different test cases can be found at `<examples/fib_compare/>`_.
 The following plot shows the average running time after 20 runs of each implementation and pure C (with compiler optimizations):